redhat-developer/kam/docs/commands/kam_bootstrap.md

 ### Options

 ```
-      --SaveTokenKeyring                               Explicitely pass this flag to update the git-host-access-token in the keyring on your local file system
       --commit-status-tracker                          Enable or disable the commit-status-tracker which reports the success/failure of your pipelineruns to GitHub/GitLab (default true)
       --dockercfgjson string                           Filepath to config.json which authenticates the image push to the desired image registry  (default "~/.docker/config.json")
       --git-host-access-token string                   Used to authenticate repository clones, and commit-status notifications (if enabled).
 Access token is encrypted and stored on local file system by keyring, will be updated/reused.